-Santa has started making his “naughty” and “nice” lists.
+It’s that time of year again.
+Santa has been working on his “naughty” and “nice” lists.
 Which list will you be on?

-If there have been a few naughty days this year, these suggestions will make sure you’re on the “nice” list.
+If there have been a few naughty days this year, these suggestions will help move you over to the “nice” list.

-If you have only been slightly naughty, you only need to plan on growing more vegetables in 2017.
-And we do have it on good authority that Santa places a higher value on growing Superfoods.
-This list will get you started:
+If you have only been slightly naughty, you can change your status by growing more vegetables in 2018.
+And we have it on good authority that Santa places a higher value on Superfoods.
+Here’s a list to get you started:

-- Kale is rich in vitamins A, C and K, it provides 9 percent of the recommended daily intake of calcium and it’s loaded with minerals and phytonutrients.
+- Kale is rich in vitamins A, C and K, it also provides 9% of the recommended daily intake of calcium and it’s loaded with minerals and phytonutrients.
 It also offers more antioxidants than most other fruits and veggies!
-It’s also a fantastic source of fiber and iron.
+Added bonus: it’s a fantastic source of fiber and iron.

 - Spinach is loaded with anti-inflammatories and vitamins.
-Just one cup offers up to 12 percent of the recommended daily dose of calcium and enough vitamin K to help prevent bone loss.
+Just one cup offers up to 12% of the recommended daily dose of calcium and enough vitamin K to help prevent bone loss.

 - Cauliflower contains cancer-fighting compounds that have been shown to prevent damage to the lungs and stomach and to potentially protect against those cancers.
 And thanks to interactions with estrogen, cauliflower may also help prevent hormone-driven cancers like breast, uterine, and cervical.